AxiSEMunity/AxiSEM3D/doc/Installation.md

 ```
 To avoid setting these environment variables every time for a new conversation, one can copy them to `.bash_profile` or `.bashrc`.

-To find the path of a package on an HPC cluster, one can use `module display`, for example:
+To find the `_ROOT` of a package on an HPC cluster, one can use `module display`, for example:
 ```bash
 module display fftw/3.3.4.11
 ```
-Note that the `_ROOT` variables sent to cmake is neither the library path ended with `/lib` or the include path ended with `/include`, but the o
+Note that the `_ROOT` variables sent to cmake is neither the library path ended with `/lib` or the include path ended with `/include`, but the one containing both `lib` and `include`.